-- (a) The Colville Indian Tribal fishers are prohibited from selling fish caught while exercising fishing rights to those fish buyers declared unauthorized pursuant to this Chapter. - (b) It shall be unlawful to sell fish or game taken for subsistence or ceremonial purposes except that salmon taken for subsistence purposes may be sold to another tribal member when the purchaser intends to use the salmon for personal consumption, or the consumption of his immediate family.
-Unlawful sale of game or fish shall be a crime whether the game or fish was taken from the Reservation, or off the Reservation. - (c) A tribal fisher who sells fish to a person, organization or other entity other than fish buyers licensed by the Tribes, the state or other Treaty tribe shall complete a fish ticket for the sale and return the ticket to the Tribal Fish and Wildlife Department.
+- (a) The Colville Indian Tribal fishers are prohibited from selling fish caught while exercising fishing rights. - (b) It shall be unlawful to sell fish or game taken for subsistence or ceremonial purposes except that salmon taken for subsistence purposes may be sold to another tribal member when the purchaser intends to use the salmon for personal consumption, or the consumption of his immediate family.
+Unlawful sale of game or fish may be a Class C crime whether the game or fish was taken from the Reservation, or off the Reservation.
+Individuals in violation of this provision may also be subject to the civil fine outlined in the Damages Schedule approved by the Colville Business Council at the time of the violation.

+(c) A tribal fisher who sells fish to a person, organization, or other entity other than fish buyers licensed by the Tribes, the state, or other tribe shall complete a fish ticket for the sale and return the ticket to the Tribal Fish and Wildlife Program.
 All sales under this section shall be subject to Tribal tax under this Chapter.